uclassa/meepoktah/README.md

 It is also the 2022 revamp of the [UCLA Singapore Students' Association](www.uclassa.org) website.
 Check it out, learn more about SSA and join us for our events!

-The site is a React SPA served by an Express.js server, with styling implemented largely using [Styled components](https://styled-components.com/).
-Information about our events is hosted on our MongoDB database.
-During development, the app uses Nodemon and live-reload to monitor for file changes and refresh the browser when needed.
+The site is a React SPA served by a Node HTTP server, with styling implemented largely using [Styled components](https://styled-components.com/).
+Event data is hosted on our PostgreSQL database.
-The site is deployed on [Railway](https://railway.app/).

 ## Development setup
+Local development is done using [Vite](https://vitejs.dev/).

-Make sure you have [node version 16](https://nodejs.org/en/) installed before starting development.
+Make sure you have [node version 18](https://nodejs.org/en/) installed before starting development.
 It is recommended to use [nvm](https://github.com/nvm-sh/nvm) to easily switch between node versions.

+.env.template contains the environment variables needed to run the app.
+Create a .env file in the root directory and fill in the necessary values.

 Clone the repository:
 ```